 A: Cheap looking and jerky.

-Also, the music was what?
+Also, the music

 A: Very different and of poorer quality than the older features.